 Black and African history should be the domain of the Black and African intellectual community.
 But African studies is dominated by white scholars and institutions in the Global North, because of the neo-colonial apparatus of funding, access to resources and the structures of Western academia, the asset-stripping of African universities since the 1980s, and the workload of African academics on the continent.

 I am aware of my complicity in colonising African studies and benefiting from the Western academic system.
 I work throughout my research, funding, partnerships and teaching to challenge and change this, to open up space for Black intellectuals, scholars and students, and to decentre myself.
 I see my role as getting funds, research opportunities, training, paid work and support to African and Black colleagues and students, and demanding real recognition of Black and African scholarship and political thought.

-I am not very interested in elite politicans and peace deal bargains.
+I am not very interested in elite politicians and peace deal bargains.
 My research focuses on people living ‘normal’ lives, often in circumstances of terrifying poverty and insecurity: I’m interested in their political thought and intellectual debate over the last hundred years or so of colonial and postcolonial violence and civil wars.
 The intellectual lives of displaced tea ladies, brick layers, volunteer teachers and migrant farmhands, and military workers are not hidden but marginalised.

 Amina Mama, ‘Is it ethical to study Africa?‘

 Akosua Adomako Ampofo, ‘Re-viewing Studies on Africa, #Black Lives Matter, and Envisioning the Future of African Studies‘

 Jesutofunmi Odugbemi, Orapeleng Rammala, and Wangūi wa Kamonji, ‘There is no Africa in African studies‘